Pump Ed 101

 Return to Categories

-The tutorials and topics presented here were developed over the past fifteen years.
+The tutorials and topics presented here were developed over the past twenty years.
 Several were written for my own employees in an effort to further their understanding of the equipment and applications that were our life's blood.
 Others were written specifically for specifying engineers so that they could gain an unbiased understanding of different options.
 But, most were developed to provide information for the overall pump community.
 So far, they have been well received and I have shared them via one web site or another since 1997.
 Many emails from around the world have offered compliments, corrections, and suggestions.
 Please keep them coming.

 Some are short and simple -- "The Self Priming Pump", for example, gives a brief overview of self priming pumps and the applications for which they are intended.
 These will usually reference another tutorial for more detailed study.
 Others, like "AC Power", are far more detailed and present a thorough overview from generation to consumption.
 "Hertz" and "HPSA", on the other hand, are designed to be interactive learning and sizing tools.
 "Centrifugal Pump Dynamics" is html based and uses animations to get its points across.
 My "Pumps & Systems" magazine articles offer a short review of a broad range of pump, motor and control topics.
 Some of the "two part" articles, such as "Power Factor" provide an in depth review.